Therapy for People-Pleasing & Over-Responsibility

 But on the inside, it often feels like pressure.

-Like you’re always tracking, always adjusting, always carrying more than your share.
+Always carrying more than your share.

 When Caring Turns Into Carrying

-People-pleasing and over-responsibility aren’t just personality traits.
+People-pleasing and over-responsibility are not just personality traits.

 feeling responsible for other people’s emotions